hchbaw/auto-fu.zsh/README.md

 TIMEFMT="%*E %J"
 0.041 ( source ./auto-fu.zsh; )
 0.004 ( source ~/.zsh/auto-fu; auto-fu-install; )
+Here is the auto-fu-zcompile manual.
+--- &gt;8 ---
+NAME
+       auto-fu-zcompile - zcompile auto-fu
+SYNOPSIS
+       auto-fu-zcompile &lt;auto-fu.zsh file&gt; &lt;directory to output&gt;
+              [&lt;restoffiles&gt;...]
+DESCRIPTION
+       This command dumps out the auto-fu's functions, zle and stuff to &lt;directory to output&gt;/auto-fu.
+This is inspired from `compinit' which dumps out the completion system's internal stuff to ~/.zcompdump.
+       Then `zrecompile' the &lt;directory to output&gt;/auto-fu.
+       As you can see, auto-fu.zsh has some `eval' calls, so it may result poor loading performance.
+I want to avoid that as far as possible, so the resulting file (~/.zsh/auto-fu) has fewer `eval's and stripped unnecessary things at runtime.
+       afu+* and auto-fu* widgets and afu+* functions will *NOT* be stripped by auto-fu-zcompile.
+OPTIONS
+       &lt;auto-fu.zsh file&gt;
+           This file.
+       &lt;directory to output&gt;
+           Directory to dumped and zcompiled files reside.
+       [&lt;restoffile&gt;...]
+           Files to be `source'ed right before the dumped file creation. auto-fu-zcompile will strip unnecessary stuff, so some utility shell functions will not be available at runtime.
+If you want to customize auto-fu stuff using auto-fu.zsh's internal functions, you can code it at this point (example below).
+EXAMPLES
+       .   zcompile auto-fu in ~/.zsh.d:
+               % A=/path/to/auto-fu.zsh
+               % (zsh -c "source $A ; auto-fu-zcompile $A ~/.zsh.d")
+       .
+Customize some not-easily-customizable things:
+               % A=/path/to/auto-fu.zsh
+               % (zsh -c "source $A ; \
+                 auto-fu-zcompile $A ~/.zsh.d ~/.zsh/auto-fu-customize.zsh")
+           '~/.zsh/auto-fu-customize.zsh' is something like this:
+&gt;
+             afu+my-kill-line-maybe () {
+               if (($#BUFFER &gt; CURSOR));
+               then zle kill-line
+               else zle kill-whole-line
+               fi
+             }
+             zle -N afu+my-kill-line-maybe
+             afu-register-zle-eof \
+               afu+orf-ignoreeof-deletechar-list \
+               afu-ignore-eof afu+my-kill-line-maybe
+             afu-register-zle-eof \
+               afu+orf-exit-deletechar-list exit afu+my-kill-line-maybe
+&lt;
+           Using `afu-register-zle-eof' to customize the &lt;C-d&gt; behaviors.
+--- 8&lt; ---

 Configuration
 The auto-fu features can be configured via zstyle.